Sprayer

 Spraying consists of spreading a liquid in the form of droplets on the vine.
 The size of the droplets varies according to the work objectives and the surrounding conditions.
 The smaller the droplet size, the greater the coverage.
 The risk of droplet drift and/or evaporation also increases with droplet fineness.

 Vineyard sprayers are made up of several essential components, such as the tank, pump and nozzles, and can be mounted, semi-mounted or trailed.
-Pressure regulation and filtration are crucial for effective spraying, while pumps and ventilation systems play a key role in distributing the spray mixture evenly.
+Pressure regulation and filtration are crucial for effective spraying, while the pumps and ventilation systems play a key role in the uniform distribution of the spray liquid.

 Precise adjustment at the start of the season and good maintenance of the sprayer are essential for satisfactory spray quality.